zac7777/Entropy/Entropy/Sets/Slow Rifles.md

 ---
 *A basic design, simple and effective.
 With the technology of ammunition already invented, manipulating cartridges to fire can be done with one's own hands*

+## Level 2
+#### Mass-produced bolt rifle
+*Long, Manageable, Advanced, Rare*

+Weight: 3kg

+##### Actions

+*Stock bash:* 2 AP: Melee Range, 1d6 bludgeoning damage

+Accuracy: +12
+Critical: +1

+---

+*Fire:* 4 AP: 30m, this move may only be used five times before the "reload" action must be used

+Accuracy: +20
+Critical: +5

+---

+*Reload:* 3 AP: return all ammunition currently loaded to storage, this action costs up to 5 rounds of ".223 Remington" or a variant to use

+Proficiency requirement: 2

+---
+*Best used in squads, veterans of great battles still here the ringing of staggered fire*

+#itemSet #weapons